 There are many moving parts and people involved in every adoption.
-We must follow state regulations, have relationships with legal professionals, network with contacts to identify and assist biological mothers.
-During the adoption process we are in constant contact with the loving mother, her parents, the biological father, case workers, and medical professionals.
+We must follow state regulations, have relationships with legal and medical professionals, and network with contacts to identify and assist biological mothers.
+During the adoption process we are in constant contact with the loving mother, the biological father, other family members, case workers, and medical professionals.
 We orchestrate calmness during the pregnancy in order to best unite you with your future child.

 Because there are many ways to orchestrate, different agencies have varying fees.
-Unless you are working directly with an attorney (high hourly fee) towards an independent adoption, an agency is required.
+Unless you are working directly with an attorney towards an independent adoption, an agency is required.
 The fee you are then quoted depends on what services they will offer you.
-Most will have their fee broken down by each service they provide and then an hourly fee on top of those, which is difficult to predict at the start.
+Most will have their fee broken down by each service they provide and often an hourly fee, which is difficult to predict at the start.

 At Open Arms we work with fixed fees, with no additional hourly charge.
 This allows you to easily track and budget for your adoption.
 If you are financing all or a portion of your adoption, banks will better welcome a fixed fee arrangement!

 As each adoption is different, these costs vary depending on the biological mother, are the reason that you will usually be quoted a “range” in your total adoption fees.